jacobwang7/CS2-Problem-Set-3/README.md

   * Create an empty ArrayList of String objects.
 This will store the winner of each game in a series.
   * Create a Team object with whatever city and mascot you wish.
   * Create a second Team object with whatever city and mascot you wish.
-  * Play the specified number od games between the two teams.
+  * Play the specified number of games between the two teams.
 (Hint: use `play()` and a `for` loop!)
 After each game, add the name of the winner (i.e., the city + mascot) to the ArrayList of winning teams.
   * After the desired number of games, use the ArrayList to print out the name of the winning team for each game.
   * Using the `wins` and `losses` instance variables, print out the record of wins and losses for each team.
   * Print out which team won the whole series.